alancher/Retry-Microstrategy-Failed-Subscriptions/README.md

 ## Parameters to change

-All the ini file
+* All the ini file

-In line 38 of FileManager.py change the project name
+* In line 38 of FileManager.py change the project name

+* executeCommands.bat parameters